v6d-io/v6d/docs/notes/roadmap.rst

 v0.4.0
 ------

-The release of vineyard *v0.4.0*, will be hopefully released in Aug, 2021, will be a follow-up bugfix releases after *v0.3.0*.
+The release of vineyard *v0.4.0*, will be hopefully released before April, 2022, will be a follow-up bugfix releases after *v0.3.0*.
 The version *v0.4.0* makes the kubernetes related components better.